2nd Lt. Joseph Webster Gresham (01032084)

 Joe Gresham in early 1943, newly commissioned as a 2nd Lt. out of Fort Riley, the premier cavalry officers school

-Joe Gresham, from Creston, Iowa, was one of the first men killed in action, a week after arriving in Normandy.
+Joe Gresham, from Creston, Iowa, was one of the first of the squadron killed in action, a week after arriving in Normandy.

 He was one of five officers leading Reconnaissance Troop A.

-The After Action report (which rarely named individuals separately from the monthly casualty lists) notes that his loss was hard felt by everyone.
-The details reveal the intensity of early squadron missions as they moved up the east side of the Cotentin peninsula, supporting the VII Corps right flank during its push to take Cherbourg.
+The After Action report (which rarely named individuals outside of monthly casualty lists) notes that his loss was hard felt by everyone.
+That entry reveals the intensity of early squadron actions as they moved up the east side of the Cotentin peninsula, supporting VII Corps right flank in the drive to take Cherbourg.

 ‘On 22 June, the Squadron was attached to the 22nd Infantry Regiment, and at 2100 hours, Troop A, commanded by Captain Brooks O. Norman, was attacked by an estimated company of German infantry.
 For the next thirty minutes, the entire troop was engaged in repelling the attack.
 Second Lieutenant Joseph W. Gresham was killed in this engagement.
 He was the only casualty on our side, and his death was a great loss to the troop.
 Fifty Germans were killed and two were captured.
 Company “F”, commanded by Captain John F. Christensen, followed up our advantage with a tank attack westward toward Gonneville.
 An additional fifty Germans were destroyed in this action.’

-Joe had written home to his wife, Frances, the day before.
+Two days before his death, Joe had written home to his wife, Frances.

 Letter to Frances Gresham, 21 June 1944